 Quality of Life

 The most important factor in providing care for our pets, and particularly decision making about end of life care, is their quality of life.
 But what is quality of life?
 Not only can it be tricky to define, but it can be somewhat subjective to assess.
-Most of us don’t want to wait until our pet is actively suffering to provide hospice care or humane euthanasia.
+Most of us don’t want to wait until our pet is actively suffering to provide humane euthanasia.
 So how do we know when they need more help or when is the right time to choose pet euthanasia?
 Fortunately, we are here to help guide you through these tough decisions.

 Things to consider include: